liuminzhao/job_slides/index.md

 ## Traditional Frequentist Methods

 - R package `quantreg` (<a href="http://CRAN.R-project.org/package=quantreg">Koenker, 2012</a>)
 - Using simplex for linear programming problems mentioned in <a href="http://www.jstor.org/stable/1913643">Koenker et al. (1978)</a>
 $$
 \mathbf \beta(\tau) = \arg \min_b \sum_{i=1}^{n} \rho_{\tau}(y_{i} - \mathbf x_{i}' b)
 $$
 * No distributional assumptions
 * Fast using linear programming
 * Asymptotic inference may not be accurate for small sample sizes
 * Easy to generalize:
-  * Random effect
+  * Random effects
   * $L_1$ , $L_2$ penalties

 ---

 ## Bayesian Methods

-- <a href="http://dx.doi.org/10.1111/j.0006-341X.1999.00477.x">Walker & Mallick (1999)</a>: diffuse finite Polya Tree
+- <a href="http://dx.doi.org/10.1111/j.0006-341X.1999.00477.x">Walker & Mallick (1999)</a>: diffuse finite Polya Tree in a generalized linear mixed model
-- <a href="">Yu & Moyeed (2001)</a>: asymmetric Laplace distribution
+- <a href="">Yu & Moyeed (2001)</a>: asymmetric Laplace distribution (ALD) for QR under Bayesian framework
-- <a href="">Hanson & Johnson (2002)</a>: mixture of polya tree prior for median regression on survival time in AFT model
+- <a href="">Hanson & Johnson (2002)</a>: mixture of Polya tree prior for median regression on survival time in AFT model
-- <a href="">Kottas & Krnjajic (2009)</a>: semi-parametric models using DP
-  mixtures for the error distribution
+- <a href="">Kottas & Krnjajic (2009)</a>: semi-parametric QR models using mixtures of DP for the error distribution
-- <a href="">Reich et al. (2010)</a>: an infinite mixture of Gaussian densities for error
+- <a href="">Reich et al. (2010)</a>: an infinite mixture of two Gaussian densities for error
-- <a href="http://dx.doi.org/10.1080/00949655.2010.496117">Kozumi & Kobayashi (2011)</a>: developed a simple and efficient Gibbs
-      sampling algorithm for fitting quantile regression based on a location-scale mixture representation of ALD
+- <a href="http://dx.doi.org/10.1080/00949655.2010.496117">Kozumi & Kobayashi (2011)</a>: developed a simple and efficient Gibbs sampling algorithm for fitting quantile regression based on a location-scale mixture representation of ALD
-- Sanchez et al (2013) proposed efficient and easy EM algorithm to obtain MLE for ALD settings from the hierarchical representation of ALD
+- Sanchez et al. (2013) proposed efficient and easy EM algorithm to obtain MLE for ALD settings from the hierarchical representation of ALD

 <!-- $$ -->
 <!-- \rho_{\tau}(x) = x(\tau - I(x < 0)) -->